Fishing charters look like a lifestyle play.

 Locals rebook annually, corporate groups return, and tourists drive referrals.

-A business with strong reviews and a clean booking flow can sustain itself without heavy advertising.
+A business with strong reviews and a clean booking flow can sustain itself without heavy advertising, much like the better runs in boat tours businesses for sale in Australia.

 Third, there is clear room to scale.

-Add another vessel, add a second skipper, or expand into a new species or route, and revenue can lift quickly if your systems are tight.
+Add another vessel, add a second skipper, or expand into a new species or route, and revenue can lift quickly if your systems are tight, which is why some buyers also track benchmarks across water sports businesses for sale in Australia and outdoor recreation businesses for sale in Australia.

 Step 1: Understand What You Are Really Buying